rcjj98/tp/docs/UserGuide.md

 &nbsp;
 ### Listing all tasks: `list [t]`
-Shows a list of all tasks in the address book.
+Shows a list of all tasks in the HRConnect.

 Format: `list [t]`

 &nbsp;
 ### Clearing all tasks: `clear [t]`
-Clears all tasks from the address book.
+Clears all tasks from the HRConnect.

 Format: `clear [t]`